 Understanding the Consequences of Our Design Decisions is Key

 I chose to highlight the entrance in Picture 1 because it is so obviously outdated and at the same time so highly visible.
-In many cases, the everyday invisible work that is expected of disabled people is far more subtle and intangible.
-That day, the burden was mine to carry.
+In many cases, the everyday invisible work that is expected of disabled people is far more subtle and intangible: it's the thirty minutes spent researching entrances and facilities before a meeting.
+It's arriving early to scope out the lecture hall situation.
+It's the mental deliberation and implicit cost-benefit assessment before accepting every invitation.

-I was able to enter, but the sting (one of many) that made me take the photo lingered.
+I was able to enter, but the sting (one of many) that made me reach for the camera and take the photo lingered.

 References:

-2. United Nations.
+- United Nations.
 (2006).
-Convention on the Rights of Persons with Disabilitieshttps://www.ohchr.org/en/instruments-mechanisms/instruments/convention-rights-persons-disabilities.
+Convention on the Rights of Persons with Disabilities. https://www.ohchr.org/en/instruments-mechanisms/instruments/convention-rights-persons-disabilities.